nix-community/disko/README.md

 ## Overview

-**disko** can either be used after booting from a Nixos installer, or in conjunction with [nixos-anywhere](https://github.com/numtide/nixos-anywhere) if you're installing remotely.
+**disko** can either be used after booting from a NixOS installer, or in conjunction with [nixos-anywhere](https://github.com/numtide/nixos-anywhere) if you're installing remotely.

 Before using **disko**, the specifications of the disks, partitions, type of formatting and the mount points must be defined in a Nix configuration.
 You can find [examples](./example) of typical configurations in the Nix community repository, and use one of these as the basis of your own configuration.